-If your not sure which ones offer you the greatest potential for making the most money …
+If you’re not sure which ones offer you the greatest potential for making the most money …

-Think of the industries that have growth, and made a shift to the e-commerce sector.
+Think of the industries that have grown, and made a shift to the e-commerce sector.

 There is a method here, trust me, I will get to it in a second.